nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 ### Running the Hello World job

-Now that we've spun up a QW Control environment and defined a job that uses our plugin, we can run it using the `rd` command line client.
+Now that we've spun up a Rundeck environment and defined a job that uses our plugin, we can run it using the `rd` command line client.
 If you had the `rd` client installed natively, it would be as simple as:

 ```bash
 export RD_PROJECT=hello-project